looorent/keycloak-configurable-token-api/README.md

 ## Supported features

 * Ask for a short-lived lifespan
+* Ask for a long-lived lifespan

 ## Deployment (`>= 0.3`)

 ### Standalone install

-* Download `dist/keycloak-configurable-token-0.3.jar` from this repository
+* Download `dist/keycloak-configurable-token-0.4.jar` from this repository
 * Add it to `$KEYCLOAK_HOME/standalone/deployments/`

 ### Docker install